mgschwan/CleverNet/README.md

 Compile the example from examples/hackerpet_remote_sensor and install it onto the ESP32

+A video of the remote button in action can be found here (https://youtu.be/Dw1Pwbul5oc)

 ## How it works

 When both devices are connected to the network the esp32 will continuously announce itself.